This post may contain affiliate links. Please see my disclosure policy for details.

 The first Haveli in Jaisalmer was built right here in 1805 by a wealthy trader in the city called Guman Chand Patwa and it took nearly 55 years to build!

-The reason why it took so long to construct is because Patwa decided to have 5 Haveli’s made around the complex.
+The reason why it took so long to construct is that Patwa decided to have 5 Haveli’s made around the complex.
 One for each of his five sons!

 A short history of the Bapna family